Console environment configuration for a testing workstation

 Summary of previous episodes

-In another document (HTML, reST) you saw some things to tweak on our example Debian testing workstation/desktop box, right after its installation.
+In another document (HTML, reST) you saw some initial tuning for our example Debian testing workstation/desktop box.
 Now that the new system is up-to-date and reasonably hardened, you can customize it in order to fit your needs.
 If your tastes for the console environment are similar to mine, go on reading...

 Shell customization